Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 This lesson covers how to log into, and out of, an *already running* Amazon instance.

-If you're returning post-workshop and want to launch your own instance, use [launching cloud instances on your own](../LaunchingInstances/)

 ## Background to AWS

 Setting up a new AWS instance requires a credit card, an AWS account, and up to